Canonical reference for Pharos live-price selection, fallback enrichment, and source-specific normalization.

 - Coinbase symbols:

 fetchPrimaryPrices()uppercases symbols before Coinbase lookup.
-Active pairs: USDT, DAI, PAXG, USDS, USD1, HONEY. - RedStone symbols:
+Active pairs: USDT, PAXG, USDS, USD1, HONEY. - Binance stable-quote conversion: Binance direct markets may be configured with stablecoin quote assets when no USD pair exists.
+BFUSD uses

 worker/src/lib/redstone.tsonly queries the exact-case tracked subset inREDSTONE_TRACKED_SYMBOL_ALLOWLIST(21 symbols includingUSDe,crvUSD, andfxUSD).
 Unsupported symbols are filtered out before transport, and test coverage now guards the allowlist against stale untracked entries.
 Where metadata symbols differ from RedStone API symbols (e.g.,FRXUSD→frxUSD,EURC→EUROC,XAUT→XAUt), the module translates viaREDSTONE_SYMBOL_CONFIGentries (each carryingmetaSymbolandapiSymbolfields) and keys results by metadata symbol so callers don't need to know the mapping. - RedStone request shape: RedStone requests are sent in sequential batches of 10 symbols; any symbol missing from a batch response is retried once as a single-symbol request.